taxonomy.php

-By looking at how these features operate in many different kinds of systems, and in many different kinds of contexts, it becomes easier to illustrate how complexity can be employed to tackle different kinds of problems spaces and generate solutions.
+It is thus important to bear in mind that, only by working in tandem do these governing features generate particular kinds of dynamics - ones we find in natural systems, and ones that may prove useful when applied to human systems.
+By looking at how these features operate in many different domains and contexts, it becomes possible to illustrate how complexity can be employed to tackle different kinds of problems spaces and generate solutions.

 Each governing feature of complexity can be explored separately, but ultimately all need to work together in order to create a complex adaptive system.
 Before considering each aspect on its own, we can look at the overall system dynamics at play in any complex system.